 Credit Score Needs For Boats

-When you’re getting your boat loan, you may be surprised to see two key factors that determine your boat loan.
+When you’re getting your boat loan, you may be surprised to see two key factors that determine your boat loan:

 Why?
 A credit score indicates the likelihood that you will pay your loan on time.
-Because a boat is often seen as a luxury expense, the rates for boats are often higher than that for the essentials.
+Since a boat is often seen as a luxury expense, the rates for boats are often higher than that for the essentials.

-In the case of economic hardship, an individual is more likely to pay their loans that are important to their survival (cars and homes) rather than something that could be considered a hobby like a boat.
+In the case of economic hardship, an individual is more likely to pay their loans that are important to their survival (cars and homes) rather than something that could be considered a hobby, like a boat.
 But, with a solid credit score (699 or greater) the odds of procuring a great rate from your financial institution is high.

 Boats Can Usually Have Longer Loan Terms

 They say a car loses half its value when it rolls off the lot, but what about a boat?
-Unlike an automobile, a boat’s value won’t depreciate as quickly once it hits the ocean.
+Unlike an automobile, a boat’s value won’t depreciate as quickly once it hits the water.
 For most car loans, it’s not uncommon to owe more than your car’s worth towards the tail end of your car’s loan.
-This is called being underwater on your loan (no pun intended.)
+This is called being underwater on your loan (no pun intended).

 Determining the Value of a Used Boat

 Don’t let the boat you’ve had your eye on become your white whale.
 Make sure it’s worth the trouble by getting a marine survey to spot any potential issues with the vehicle.
 If you’re looking for a surveyor, reach out to your lender or insurance provider for a list of qualified specialists.
-However, as recommended by Discover Boating, make sure they are a member of either the National Association of Marine Surveyors (NAMS) or the Society of Accredited Marine Surveyors (SAMS).

 Extra Boat Costs